 The Haynie’s Corner Arts District tour brings to life the secrets and tales of mysteries and debauchery that haunt this artistic cultural district, dating back to the 1800’s.

-You will visit places like the Haynie’s Corner Drug Store and neighborhood brothels, with ghost appearances by George Haynie, Karl Kae Knecht, former harlots and more.
+You will visit places like the Haynie’s Corner Drug Store and neighborhood brothels, with ghost appearances by George Haynie, Karl Kae Knecht, Benjamin Bosse, former harlots and more.

-Tour begins at the Center of Hope Church, and lasts approximately 1 hour.
+Tour begins at the First Presbyterian Church and lasts approximately 1 hour and 15 minutes.
 Family-friendly.
 Comfortable walking shoes, a creative sense of curiosity and hiding your eyes (when afraid) is encouraged.